Custom Data Validation

 "metagraph-l0",

-Within your Euclid modules directory (source/project/custom-project/modules) you will see three module directories: l0 (metagraph l0), l1 (currency l1), and data_l1 (data l1).
+Within your Euclid modules directory (source/project/water-and-energy-usage/modules) you will see three module directories: l0 (metagraph l0), l1 (currency l1), and data_l1 (data l1).
 Each module has a Main.scala file that defines the application that will run at each corresponding layer.

 - source